Your Position: Home > Consumer Electronics > OEM's Guide to Design for Manufacturing for Injection ...

 What is DFM in plastic injection molding?

-However in any given project, both engineers and product designers at both the original equipment manufacturer and the contract manufacturer are involved in the DFM process.
-Engineers and product designers at the OEM are responsible for providing the CM with all plans, materials, and specifications related to the component, and as much information as possible about the product itself and its uses.
-As the DFM process progresses, and often through manufacturing itself, communication among all parties is a good predictor of success.
+Throughout any given project, both engineers and product designers from the OEM and CM will participate in the DFM process.
+Engineers and product designers at the OEM are tasked with supplying the CM with all relevant plans, materials, and specifications related to the component, along with thorough information about the product and its intended applications.
+Effective communication among all parties involved greatly enhances the chances of a successful outcome during the DFM process and often throughout production.

-What does the DFM process look like in plastic injection molding?
+What does the DFM process entail in plastic injection molding?

-The OEM provides the CM with all existing plans, documentation, and information regarding the project, including as many details as possible about not just the component but the overall product and its uses.
-The OEM describes to the CM any concerns they may have about the manufacturability of the component or problems they might anticipate in its manufacture.
-The CM engineers consider these concerns and review all plans and documentation to identify potential issues that could affect manufacturability.
+The OEM provides the CM with all existing plans, documentation, and relevant information regarding the project.
+This encompasses comprehensive details about not just the component, but also the product as a whole and its applications.
+The OEM communicates any concerns regarding manufacturability or challenges they foresee with the manufacturing process.
+The engineers at the CM take these concerns into account while reviewing all plans and documentation to pinpoint potential issues affecting manufacturability.

 DFM Simulation

-The CM engineers use specialized mold flow simulation software, such as Sigmasoft, to simulate the injection molding processes.
-They use the software to create real 3D simulation of flow, heat flux and warpage for injection molding, including the complete mold with all details.
-During the simulation, they inspect the project for all of the parameters in the checklist for DFM in plastic injection molding, identifying any problems that will occur unless changes are made to the design, mold, materials, etc.
+CM engineers utilize specialized mold flow simulation software, like Sigmasoft, to model the injection molding process.
+This software produces a 3D simulation of the flow, thermal behavior, and warpage during injection molding, encompassing the entire mold design.
+Throughout the simulation, they analyze the project against the checklist for DFM in plastic injection molding, identifying problems that might arise unless design modifications are applied.

 • Material